 Approximately 94% of the NB Timberlands is classified as productive forestland.
 The remaining area is comprised of roads, wetlands and water.
-Access to and throughout the NB Timberlands is supported by over 5,700 km of roads.
+Access to and throughout the NB Timberlands is supported by over 5,700 kms of roads.

-The NB Timberlands have approximately 26.3 million m3 of merchantable timber.
+The NB Timberlands have approximately 26.3 million m3 of merchantable timber, of which approximately 65% is softwood.
 The long run sustainable yield ("LRSY") represents the level of annual harvest that management estimates can be sustained over an indefinite period beyond the current 10-year forest management plan, assuming an established silviculture program and normal regrowth.
 See "Forest Management - Long Run Sustainable Yield - LRSY".
 The NB Timberlands have a LRSY of approximately 761,000 m3 comprised of 66% softwood and 34% hardwood.
 The following table provides a summary of management's estimates of total merchantable forest inventory and LRSY for the NB Timberlands.